 Atlantic Immigration Program (AIP) 2026: How to Apply

 Key Summary: The Atlantic Immigration Program (AIP) is an employer-driven pathway to permanent residence in Canada's four Atlantic provinces (New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland and Labrador).
-With no CRS score required, LMIA-exempt processing, and 6,500 spots allocated for 2026, AIP offers one of Canada's most accessible and fastest routes to PR for skilled workers and international graduates [1].
+With no CRS score required and LMIA-exempt processing, AIP offers one of Canada's most accessible routes to PR for skilled workers and international graduates.
+For 2026, IRCC targets approximately 4,000 AIP admissions, and recent processing times have dropped sharply (about 26 months as of June 2026, down from 38 months a month earlier) [1].

 What is the Atlantic Immigration Program?